 - Facilities Management maintenance

-Events that are not compatible with general purpose classrooms include those that adversely impact classrooms, research, study, or other academic pursuits in adjacent areas.
+Events that are not compatible with the academic nature of general purpose include those that adversely impact classrooms, research, study, or other academic pursuits in adjacent areas.
 The following examples are not allowed in classrooms:

 - Amplified music

-- Dances (with the exception of Peik Gym G55 and G65)
+- Events that involve dance or martial arts (with the exception of Peik Gym G55 and G65)

 - Theater, stage events, or performances